-Exit Poll 2018 Results: Pollsters predict win for Congress in Rajasthan
+Rajasthan Exit Poll 2018 Results: Congress to unseat Vasundhara Raje-led BJP govt

 In Rajasthan, exit poll conducted by Times Now- CNX has predicted Congress is winning 105 seats, and BJP is winning 85 with the rest for others out of 199 seats.

-India Today - Axis My India exit poll has predicted 119 to 141 for Congress in Rajasthan and 55-72 for BJP.
+The India Today-Axis My India predicts a range of 119 to 141 seats for the Congress, good to unseat the BJP's Vasundhara Raje; its gives the BJP 55-72 seats

+The ABP News exit polls predicted a clear majority to the grand old party over the BJP.
+Out of 199 seats the Congress is getting a total of 101 seats.
+Followed by BJP with 83 seats and 15 seats will be grabbed by others.

-C-Voter has projected 137 seats for Congress, 60 for BJP and 3 for others, while Jan Ki Baat has predicted 93 for BJP, 91 for Congress and 15 for others.
+C-Voter has projected 137 seats for Congress, 60 for BJP and 3 for others.

 The half way mark in the 200-seat Assembly is 101.
 In 2013, the BJP had won 163 seats, Congress had won 21, the BSP three and others 13.